krishnakrish457/CircuitPython_Libraries/blynk_legacy_library/readme.md

-# Blynk Library for CircuitPython
+# Blynk(Legacy) Library for CircuitPython

 [![Version](https://img.shields.io/badge/version-0.2.1-blue)](blynklib_circuitpython.py)

-This library provides a client for the [Blynk IoT Platform](https://blynk.io/), specifically adapted for use with [CircuitPython](https://circuitpython.org/).
-It allows your CircuitPython-powered microcontrollers with network connectivity (like ESP32-S2, ESP32-S3, RP2040 + AirLift, etc.) to connect to Blynk servers (Blynk.Cloud or local servers) and interact with Blynk apps.
+This library provides a client for the [Blynk Legacy Platform](https://blynk.io/), specifically adapted for use with [CircuitPython](https://circuitpython.org/).
+It allows your CircuitPython-powered microcontrollers with network connectivity (like ESP32-S2, ESP32-S3, RP2040 + AirLift, etc.) to connect to local servers and interact with Blynk apps.

 This is an adaptation of MicroPython Blynk libraries, leveraging CircuitPython's native `socketpool` for networking.